aws-samples/awsclientvpn-mobilewalkthrough/README.md

-## Demo on how to securely connect your mobile device to AWS Client VPN
+## Demo on how to securely connect your mobile device to your AWS environment with AWS Client VPN

 Sample code available as a AWS CloudFormation template.